waneya/Approx-Q-Learning-Based-Multi-Agent-Pacman/4-Experimental-evolution.md

 ## Offensive agent - fleeing from enemy ghost, (and pacman!)

 Our agent is the blue offensive agent.
-Our first attempt to stop our offensive agent from dying to enemy agents was to add a feature of maze distance to attempt to maximise it from an encountered enemy.
+Our first attempt to stop our offensive agent from being eaten by enemy agents was to add a feature to maximise the maze distance from an encountered enemy.

 # Demo

 ![1_-_offensive_agent_is_ghost__running_from_enemy_pacman](uploads/1462f1ad37b0b188024a0901a88c6272/1_-_offensive_agent_is_ghost__running_from_enemy_pacman.gif)

-A pitfall of the first feature is demonstrated here.
-Our Red offensive while maximizing the distance enters in dead end and get caught by enemy agents.
+A pitfall of the first feature is demonstrated here - our Red offensive agent enters a dead end and is caught by the enemy agent.

 ![2_-_offensive_agent_staying_in_dead_end](uploads/3ade853f2b9a113095f31b273ac19f4a/2_-_offensive_agent_staying_in_dead_end.gif)